diem/website/docs/libra-protocol.md

 The Libra Blockchain is a cryptographically authenticated distributed database, and it is based on the Libra protocol.
 This document briefly describes the key concepts of the Libra protocol.
 For a detailed description of all the elements of the Libra protocol, refer to the [Libra Blockchain technical paper](https://libra.org/en-us/whitepaper).

 The Libra Blockchain is maintained by a distributed network of [validator nodes](reference/glossary.md#validator-node), also known as validators.
 The validators collectively follow a [consensus protocol](reference/glossary.md#consensus-protocol) to agree on an ordering of transactions in the blockchain.

 The Libra testnet is a demonstration of an early prototype of the Libra Blockchain software — Libra Core.

 ## Transactions and States

 At the heart of the Libra protocol are two fundamental concepts &mdash; transactions and states.
 At any point in time, the blockchain has a “state.”
 The state (or ledger state) represents the current snapshot of data on the chain.
 Executing a transaction changes the state of the blockchain.

 ![Figure 1.1 A transaction changes state.](assets/illustrations/transactions.svg)
 <small class="figure">Figure 1.1 Transactions change state.</small>

 Figure 1.1 represents the change of state of the Libra Blockchain that occurs when a transaction is executed.
-For example, at state S~N-1~, Alice has a balance of 110 Libra, and Bob has a balance of 52 Libra.
+For example, at state S~N-1~, Alice has a balance of 110 LBR, and Bob has a balance of 52 LBR.
 When a transaction is applied to the blockchain, it generates a new state.
 To transition from S~N-1~ to S~N~, transaction T~N~ is applied against the state S~N-1~.
-This causes Alice’s balance to be reduced by 10 Libra and Bob’s balance to be increased by 10 Libra.
+This causes Alice’s balance to be reduced by 10 LBR and Bob’s balance to be increased by 10 LBR.
 The new state S~N~ now shows these updated balances.
 In figure 1.1:

 * **A** and **B** represent Alice’s and Bob’s accounts in the blockchain.
 * **S~N-1~** represents the (N-1)^th^ state of the blockchain.
 * **T~N~** is the n-th transaction executed on the blockchain.
-    * In this example, T~N~ is - “send 10 Libra from person A’s account to person B’s account.”
+    * In this example, T~N~ is - “send 10 LBR from person A’s account to person B’s account.”
 * **F** is a deterministic function.
 F always returns the same final state for a specific initial state and a specific transaction.
 If the current state of the blockchain is S~N-1~, and transaction T~N~ is executed on state S~N-1~, the new state of the blockchain is always S~N~.
 * **S~N~** is the n-th state of the blockchain.
 S~N~ is an outcome of applying F to S~N-1~ and T~N~.